Qiskit/qiskit/docs/migration_guides/qi_migration.rst

     **b.
 Using the Aer Primitives**

     Aer simulation following the statevector method.
-This would be the direct 1-1 replacement of the ``QuantumInstance`` example, as they are both accessing the same simulator.
+This would be the direct 1-1 replacement of the :class:`~qiskit.utils.QuantumInstance` example, as they are both accessing the same simulator.
 For this reason, the output metadata is closer to the Quantum Instance's output.
 Please note that the resulting quasi-probability distribution does not use bitstrings but **integers** to identify the states.